Manual focus is not dead

-Again, this avoids the situation where your camera tries to autofocus when you depress the shutter and mess up your careful planning.
+Again, this avoids the situation where your camera tries to autofocus when you depress the shutter and messes up your careful planning.

 9. Still life / flat lays / products

-If your camera is mounted on a tripod and your subject is still, particularly if it doesn’t have the ability to move, why not focus manually and then you’re free to add and take away from the scene without having to refocus every time?
+If your camera is mounted on a tripod and your subject is still, particularly if it doesn’t have the ability to move, why not focus manually?
+Then you’re free to add and take away from the scene without having to refocus every time?

 A great example is photographing flat lays, or products, or food for your blog or a client.

-With flat lays, as you’re shooting from above with the camera on a tripod, it really is much easier and less time consuming to pre-focus and go manual focus, so that when you push the shutter button your camera won’t try to refocus and you can quickly take several photos with different arrangements.
+With flat lays, as you’re shooting from above with the camera on a tripod, it really is much easier and less time consuming to pre-focus and then switch manual focus.
+This way when you push the shutter button your camera won’t try to refocus and you can quickly take several photos with different arrangements.

 But there’s also this option…